Fusion-Lightguns/Fusion-Phaser/README.md

                https://github.com/Fusion-Lightguns/Fusion-Phaser/tree/main/DIY/Code

-# What's different than other Lightguns?

-     - Fusion Phaser is a custom designed gun.

-     - More buttons than most.
-Will have 5 buttons, including trigger .

-     - Open source codes and designs.
-Wanna build yourself do it lol .

-     - Made by gamers for gamers.

-     - Assembled/made & coded in USA.

-     - 2 different versions of lightgun.

-        Fusion Phaser & Fusion Phaser Pro

-     - DIY instructions .

-     - Hand controller port,  if you need a joystick and two more buttons .

-     - Trigger pull and power LED on Pro Version

-     - In line power switch on both versions.

-     - Built with Linux/RetroPie in mind . ( Making Setup Scripts)
+# Current Planned For The Future

-     - Removable Foregrip and attachments (currently just a idea) .
+     - Removable Foregrip and Stock

-     - Multiple boards/micro processors used.
-Currently Pro Micro 32u4 5V & Itsy Bitsy 32u4 5V

-# Current planned attachments

-     - Foregrip
+     - DIY Kits

-     - Stock
+     - Premade Lightguns

 # Button Mapping (subject to change)

      On The Lightgun---------------Keyboard button

-     - Trigger ----------------------Mouse 1
+     - Trigger ----------------------- Mouse 1

-     - Left side of gun button1 ------Mouse 2
+     - Left side of gun button1 ------ Mouse 3 ( if no slide Mouse 2)

-     - Left side of gun button2 ------Escape
+     - Left side of gun button2 ------ Escape

-     - Right side of gun button1 -----Mouse 3
+     - Right side of gun button1 ----- Mouse 3

-     - Right side of gun button2 -----Enter
+     - Right side of gun button2 ----- Enter

+     - Slide grip -------------------- Mouse 2 (in the works)

 # Freguently Asked Questions